psyklopp/Cyber-Security-Lab-1/README.md

 *  Finally started
 *  Have to choose 4 algorithms mainly
 *  Kyber - because the finalist
-*  3 others - state reason the finalize the methodology 🧮 Left for future addition...
+*  3 others - state reason the finalize the methodology

+**Nov 21**
+*  Algorithms chosen
+*  State the method + Write something for 1st one - Kyber

+🧮 Left for future addition...